jdevinney/bale_old/src/other_serial/C/README.md

 The bale effort is, first and foremost, a vehicle for discussion for parallel programming productivity.
-We have included a simple C version of the bale apps as a concrete description of the apps written in a familiar language.
+We have included a simple C version of the apps in bale_classic as a concrete description of the apps written in a familiar language.
-Some of the apps (like histo and ig) seem trivial as serial apps.
+Some of the apps (like histo and ig) are trivial as serial apps.
 It might be useful to view the serial version of the more complicated apps (like toposort and sssp) before dealing with the parallelism and buffer communication of the bale_classic apps.
 The C version of the way we implement a